ABCs of Vintage Football Cards

 1960 Mayrose Cardinals cards are also an unusual shape, with rounded corners, like playing cards.
 Because the round corners hold up better than square ones, the cards I see are often in great condition.
 There are only eleven cards in the set, unfortunately, but since the Cardinals had few stars in 1960, the set does include a couple of players who never appeared in a major issue.

-The Mayrose Cards cards were distributed around St. Louis in packages of Mayrose franks and bacon.
+The Mayrose cards were distributed around St. Louis in packages of Mayrose franks and bacon.
 1960 was the year that the Cardinals moved to St. Louis from Chicago, and I’d say that this regional issue is a sign that the city was excited about the move.
 Mayrose brand lunchmeats are still produced by Armour-Ekrich Meats, but to my knowledge they haven’t included cards since 1960.
 You can see the full Mayrose Cardinals set in the Vintage Football Card Gallery.

 1961 Lake to Lake Packers